jtladner/BIO682_Spring2024/Week05_Python-pt2/readme.md

 # Class 5 - Feb.
-17th 2023
+16th 2024
 - In this class we will:
-    - Learn how how to access values in a list by position
+    - Learn how how to access values in a list (or characters in a string) by position
     - Learn how to convert between lists and strings
     - Learn how to use 'if', 'elif' and 'else' to make decisions
     - Learn how to use both 'for' and 'while' loops